 What do you find most impressive about our product?

-“What’s really great: an adjustment that has been made works immediately and, moreover, is sustainable.
-Its consistency is really gold and very unburdening for us as users.
-Besides that, I’m still learning and using more features.
-The journey has just begun!”
+“What’s really great is that a modification that’s made works immediately and is also sustainable.
+The consistency in that is truly valuable and very reassuring for us as users.
+I’m still learning and using more of the functionalities.
+The journey has just started!”

 What would you tell someone in another company about Tinx?

-“During the sales process, I saw that Bob van der Lelie does sales, of course, but also really thinks along with me as a customer.
-You always have to find a good way of working with each partner, but I notice, for example, in contact with consultant Kasper Dissel, a drive and motivation you rarely see in people, so much commitment to the project.
-I can’t remember a moment when that man wasn’t at work.
-At any hour.”
+“In the sales process, I’ve seen that Bob van der Lelie does sales, of course, but also really thinks along with me as a customer.
+With every partner, you always need to find a good way to work together, but I notice, for example, in my contact with consultant Kasper Dissel, a drive and motivation that you rarely see in people.
+So much commitment to the project.
+I can’t remember a moment when that man wasn’t working.
+At any time.”

-“In addition, I think the most important thing is that the things that have been delivered and that we have fine-tuned together work, but also continue to work.
-And in the end, that’s what really matters.
-Whether or not you can work well with each other, whether or not you deliver within the timelines.
+“Moreover, I think the most important thing is that the things that have been delivered and fine-tuned together, not only work but also continue to work.
+And ultimately, that’s what really matters.
+Whether you can work well together or not, whether you deliver within the timelines or not.
 The primary goal is that a delivered functionality works well.
-That it stands.
-I think this is really well done at Tinx!”
+That it really stands.
+I think that at Tinx, they have this really well organized!”